Weather Guidelines

 Thunderstorm Asthma Forecasts for Victoria regions can be found at Vic Emergency.

-Vic Emergency also provide guidelines on Preparing for Thunderstorm Asthma
+Vic Emergency also provide guidelines on Preparing for Thunderstorm Asthma.

 Asthma Australia here.